shaysingh818/DTunes/README.md

 ## To Do

+1. Segmentation fault is happening every time program is executed

 8. Create a custom local endpoint library
 	* Make somthing similar to web controllers without http
 	* Make it easy to test the endpoints
 	* Auto generate cli command for test endpoint functions
 	* Use a linked list to append endpoints to the system
 	* Migrate endpoint system to DTunes
+	* Migrate endpoints for syncing audio files

 1. Create a view for youtube urls
 	* see all the current urls stored in db